-Looking for a compact, easy-to-use press that lets you extract rosin without a lot of effort?
 Do you want to be able to make small batches of oil without using harmful chemicals?
-MyPress Solventless is a highly-portable way to produce industry-grade oil without using synthetic substances.
+Want to know how to prepare for pressing rosin?
+MyPress Solventless is a highly portable way to produce industry-grade oil without using synthetic substances.
 Its easy-to-read LCD interface is user-friendly and gives you precise control over how you prepare your concentrates.
 At just 13 pounds, the MyPress travels well.
 Designed with your safety in mind, the machine powers down 45 minutes after use and contains air-insulated housing and other features that protect you and your countertops from high heat.
 Plus, its one-touch temperature conversion allows you to conveniently switch between Celsius and Fahrenheit, so you can use your preferred measuring system without having to do your own calculations.
 Whether you’re new to oil extraction or you’ve been doing it for years, you’ll get the best results every time.

 The MyPress is designed to extract essential oils from the flower (or another material of your choice) by precisely compressing and heating it.
 Once you’ve measured your materials, you can press them in just a few easy steps.